Qoojoe/zotero-obsidian-annotation-export-template/README.md

 ## Text
 - Link to entry in Zotero
 - Abstract (optional)
+- Ready to copy citation in the style of your choosing
 - Headers for
 	- Linking to other concepts or similar in Vault
 	- Summary